Changissnz/selfinterest/README.md

 more unbreakable than any material construct.
-And so, the artificial axiom is instantiated in the variable ways of spottiness and totality, with respect to consistency of effect from causes identical in principle to that described by the artificial axiom, by the "social creature", the human being.
+And so, the artificial axiom is instantiated in the variable ways of spottiness and totality, with respect to consistency of effect from causes identical in principle to that described by the artificial axiom, by "social creatures", human beings.